Hashim Djojohadikusumo: Columnist

 Since early 2014, Hashim has been selected to write an occasional column for the Huffington Post.

 Controversies

 Hashim Djojohadikusumo has been linked to various controversies.
 In 2002, Hashim Djojohadikusumo was arrested after, allegedly, misusing funds for bailing out collapsed and failed banks, including Hashim's banks, in the BLBI (Liquidity Assistance of Bank of Indonesia).

+Hashim Djojohadikusumo is the subject of a tax dispute in Geneva.
+The tax authorities ask him to pay a tax debt of CHF131 million, which has not yet been paid.
+Hashim Djojohadikusumo claims that he bankrupted himself by financing the political campaigns of his brother, Prabowo Subianto.

 Personal life

 Hashim is married to Anie Hashim Djojohadikusumo, with whom he has 3 children: Aryo Puspito Setyaki Djojohadikusumo, Rahayu Saraswati Dhirakanya Djojohadikusumo, and Siti Indrawati Djojohadikusumo.
 Hashim is a convert to Christianity.